Fabric

 Returns the output of the function that ran in worker process with rank 0.

 The launch() method should only be used if you intend to specify accelerator, devices, and so on in the code (programmatically).
-If you are launching with the Lightning CLI, lightning run model ..., remove launch() from your code.
+If you are launching with the Lightning CLI, fabric run ..., remove launch() from your code.

 The launch() is a no-op when called multiple times and no function is passed in.